 We miss all those things, but I think we'll enjoy them more when we get them back than we ever did before.
 And I don't think we'll take things for granted, and at the same time, I think a lot of kids in this country now has spent a lot of quality time with their parents.
 And this might become one of the fondest memories of their lives.

 Mike Evenson: Absolutely.
-As someone who travels quite a bit, I've I have two young kids and I run their PE class every single afternoon and yes, I think we'll look back on this time is as one of those times where connections were forged and bonds were created that they'll last a lifetime.
+As someone who travels quite a bit, I've I have two young kids and I run their PE class every single afternoon and yes, I think we'll look back on this time is as one of those times when connections were forged and bonds were created that they'll last a lifetime.
 So, I'm sorry that you guys had to put a pause on your March Madness experience.
 I know you're a big College World Series fan.

 Bill Sutton: Oh yes.